 Undergraduate studies in pre-professional disciplines and the fine arts:

-- Bachelor of Arts in Education: Offered through the Goddard’s Education Program program.
-Students may pursue the Vermont teacher’s licensure, a self-designed major in education, dual language early childhood education, or community education.
+- Bachelor of Arts in Education: Offered through the Education Program program.
+Students may pursue a Vermont teaching license, a school counseling license, a self-designed major in education, dual language early childhood education, or community education.

 - Bachelor of Arts in Psychology: Offered through the Psychology and Counseling program.
 Students may be admitted into the BA/MA Fast Track if they intend to pursue the graduate degree in psychology or clinical mental health counseling.